OPERATING IN A LONG-TERM AND COMMITTED MANNER FOR SWEDEN

 We work to give Sweden’s researchers and companies a solid platform to compete effectively in a highly competitive global market.
 We have been entrusted with the governance and development of what earlier generations of our family have created and we consider this our mission.

-Marcus Wallenberg is Chair of FAM AB and Patricia Industries, and Vice chair of Investor AB and the Knut and Alice Wallenberg Foundation.
-He is also involved in banking and finance, the defense industry and the pharmaceutical industry as Chair of SEB and Saab AB, and as Director on AstraZeneca's board.
+Marcus Wallenberg is Chair of Wallenberg Investments AB, FAM AB and Patricia Industries, Vice chair of Investor AB and the Knut and Alice Wallenberg Foundation and Director of Navigare Ventures AB.
+He is also involved in banking and finance, the defense industry, private equity and the pharmaceutical industry as Chair of SEB and Saab AB, Vice chair of EQT and as Director on AstraZeneca's board.
 Marcus holds a Bachelor of Science degree in Foreign Service from Georgetown University.

 PETER WALLENBERG JR

-Peter Wallenberg Jr is Chair of the Knut and Alice Wallenberg Foundation, the Marianne and Marcus Wallenberg Foundation and Wallenberg Foundations AB.
-He is also involved in the engineering industry, private equity and the hotel business as Director on the boards of Atlas Copco, Scania and EQT, and as Chair of Grand Hôtel Stockholm.
+Peter Wallenberg Jr is Chair of the Knut and Alice Wallenberg Foundation, the Marianne and Marcus Wallenberg Foundation, Wallenberg Foundations AB and some of the smaller Wallenberg Foundations.
+He is also involved in the engineering industry and the hotel business as Director on the boards of Atlas Copco and Scania as well as Chair of Grand Hôtel Stockholm.
 Peter Jr holds a BSBA in Hotel Administration from the University of Denver.

 Caroline Ankarcrona is Director on the board of the Knut and Alice Wallenberg Foundation.
-Caroline is also Project Manager at the Royal Swedish Academy of Engineering Sciences (IVA).
 She holds a Master of Laws degree from Lund University.

 Andrea Gandet is Director on the board of the Marcus and Amalia Wallenberg Foundation.
 She has studied Hotel Administration at the Ecole hôtelière de Lausanne.